 Hotel Breakers and Lighthouse Point

 There are a few options for on site accomodations.
 Hotel Breakers and Lighthouse Point campgrounds are located onsite with walking access to the waterpark, beach and amusement park.
 Nearby you will find the Express Hotel and Castaway Cay accessible via shuttle service.
 Although Express and Castaway are not onsite, they still qualify for the vacation package discounts and are Cedar Point properties.
-Guests staying at Cedar Point properties get to one-hour early entry into the park, complimentary parking and tickets discounts.
+Guests staying at Cedar Point properties get one-hour early entry into the park, complimentary parking and tickets discounts.

 Hotel Breakers